-Finding:

-The project will not cause the environmental threshold carrying capacities to be exceeded; and
+Finding:The project will not cause the environmental threshold carrying capacities to be exceeded; and

-Rationale:

-The proposed amendments will not cause the environmental threshold carrying capacities to be exceeded.
+Rationale:The proposed amendments will not cause the environmental threshold carrying capacities to be exceeded.
 The Regional Plan EIS analyzed full development build out potential within the Tahoe region.
 The findings for adoption of the Regional Plan in 2012 demonstrated that implementation of the Regional Plan would not cause Environmental Threshold Carrying Capacities to be exceeded.

 The proposed amendments were evaluated against all adopted threshold compliance measures.
 (See Attachment C.) The proposed amendments to the Code, Rules, Design Review Guidelines, and Fees will not negatively impact any compliance measures such as the Water Quality/SEZ, Air Quality/ Transportation, Noise, and Scenic compliance measures.
-It is anticipated that the amendments over time will help to accelerate threshold attainment in areas such as water quality with project requirements in place to further ensure that properties install and maintain stormwater infiltration systems (BMPs).
+It is anticipated that the amendments over time will help to accelerate threshold attainment in areas such as water quality with AGENDA ITEM NO. V.A. project requirements in place to further ensure that properties install and maintain stormwater infiltration systems (BMPs).

-Finding: Wherever federal, state, or local air and water quality standards apply for the region, the strictest standards shall be attained, maintained, or exceeded pursuant to Article V(d) of the Tahoe Regional Planning standards.
+- Finding:Wherever federal, state, or local air and water quality standards apply for the region, the strictest standards shall be attained, maintained, or exceeded pursuant to Article V(d) of the Tahoe Regional Planning Compact. - Rationale:The proposed amendments will not affect any state, federal, or local standards.
 The amendments are intended to attain and maintain adopted standards, as described above.